cose-wg/cose-spec/Issues.md

 3. Deal with authenticated data that is in the message and authenticated data that is parallel to the message.  (i.e. outer message headers)

-4. Add authenticated data to the recipient layer.
+4. Add authenticated data to the recipient layer.  *Issue #24*

 5. Key Management section:  Needs review of all of the requirements on presence and for readability.